etri-city-traffic-brain/traffic-signal-optimization/atsc-rl/multiagent_tf2/zzToDoDone.md

     * extend : calculate improvement rate for each SA

 * Tag v1.1a-20220602
-  * add cumulative trainint ,  --cumulative-training
+  * add cumulative training ,  --cumulative-training
     * Cumulative training based on a previously trained model parameter
   * add codes to control exploration ratio when we do train : USE_EXPLORATION_EPSILON
   * group split